tedchoward/tidbits/_posts/2011-12-23-the-original-heresy.md

 > Does your church sign advertise oneness in Christ or difference from
 > other churches?
 How does it do so?
 Does your church website market
-> your distinctiveness or your union with all chruches in Christ?
+> your distinctiveness or your union with all churches in Christ?